Electrical-Extrusion/sprint-4/Objective 5 - Port Numbers.md

 ## We Do
 ### Example #1
-We can access port numbers right in your internet browser.
-You already know that an URL (like 'google.com') is just shorthand for an IP address.
-What you may not know, is that the IP address also has a corresponding port.
 To demonstrate, lets use what we learned above to try to connect to 'google.com'
 1. In your web browser type 'google.com:80', this indicates that you are trying to access google.com's server, at port #80, designated for web pages.
 Since google.com is indeed a webpage, this should load the google homepage.
 ![enter image description here](https://lh3.googleusercontent.com/EAMuSfgyh0YgEerTK7ja2fNMI34RDT6jVZ1VrhXnMO_Rs_APnlwBQBOuHwX0CvWZ2JX0saluozzG)
 2. Now try typing 'google.com:443'.
 This indicates you  are trying to access google.com's server at port #443, designated for *secure* web pages.
 Should still work, since google.com is a secure webpage.